MohamedRadwan-DevOps/devops-step-by-step/none-community/course-demos-labs.md

     In this demo you will learn and understand how to configure Azure pipeline as a self-hosed agents.

     Also, you will learn the process to run UI tests for your self-hosted agent.

  - **Demo 4: Deploy docker image to Azure Container App Service.**

     In this demo you will learn how to create a container image for your application, and understand how to push the image to a container registry.

-    Also, you will learn how to deploy the image to Azure App Service, and understand how to deploy the image to Azure Container Instances (ACI)
+    Also, you will learn how to deploy the image to Azure App Service, and understand how to deploy the image to Azure Container Instances (ACI).

  - **Demo 5: Enable Continuous Integration and Continuous Deployment.**